MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

    - **Drop-down and Select Save** (not Save & queue) to save the pipeline

-1. Repeat the steps above to create a deployment pipeline for each environment referencing the sample deployment pipeline YAML from the **coe-alm-accelerator-templates repo** (for example deploy-test-SampleSolution.yml).
+1. Repeat the steps above to create a deployment pipeline for each environment referencing the sample deployment pipeline YAML from the **coe-alm-accelerator-templates repo** (, deploy-test-SampleSolution.yml).

 ### Create the Production Solution Deployment Pipeline

-As mentioned in the note above, the previous section allows you to create pipelines that build and deploy for each environment (Validation, Test and Production).
+As mentioned in the note above, the previous section allows you to create pipelines that build and deploy for each environment (Validation, Test, and Production).
 However, if you want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production you can follow these instructions to create your production deployment pipeline after you've created your build and deploy pipeline for Validation and Test above.
 For reference, your pipeline will be configured as follows.

 | Pipeline YAML File Name                      | Pipeline Name                            | Branch Policy Enabled |
 | -------------------------------------------- | ---------------------------------------- | --------------------- |